News / First-Year Breeder Mistakes (And How to Avoid T...

 Ball python females coil tightly around their eggs.
 Aggressive attempts to unwrap them can damage eggs or injure the female.

 The fix: Be patient.
 Gently work to unwrap her, one coil at a time.
-If she won't release, try again in a few hours.
-Some breeders use a damp warm towel to help relax the female.
-Eggs don't need to move to the incubator within the first hour.
+If she will not release, try again in a few hours.
+Eggs do not need to move to the incubator within the first hour.
 Take your time.

 Incorrect Incubation Temperatures